neilchalk/2021-ProdMgmt-Survey/README.md

 ## How to cite

-Chalk, N (2021) _2021 Product Management Survey_ [Data file and code book] https://github.com/neilchalk/2021-ProdMgmt-Survey
+Chalk, N (2021) _2021 Product Management Survey on the current state-of-practice_ [Data file and code book] https://github.com/neilchalk/2021-ProdMgmt-Survey